guymager homepage Get guymager at SourceForge.net. Fast, secure and Free Open Source software downloads

 Manual download and installation of the Debian packages

-If you do not like to edit your /etc/apt/soures.list, you can download and install the packages manually:
+If you do not like to add the pinguin repository permanently, you can download and install the packages manually:

-1. Browse to apt.pinguin.lu, and choose the directory corresponding to your processor architecture (i386 or amd64).
+1. Browse to deb.pinguin.lu, and choose the directory corresponding to your processor architecture (i386 or amd64).

 Remark: amd64 refers to the architecture, not the processor.
 So, amd64 is ok for both, the AMD and Intel 64 bit processors.